Stuck in someone else's frames? break free!

 Kids Keep Busy Kit: Fill a rubber/plastic storage box with crayons (get the big package with tons of colors), non-toxic markers, assorted papers

-(include a variety of colors and textures), coloring books, assorted stickers, a paint box and brushes, and some non-toxic modeling clay.
+(include a variety of colors and textures), coloring books, assorted stickers, a paint box and brushes, a some non-toxic modeling clay.

 For the new homeowner: Use a toolbox as a "basket".
 Fill with screw drivers, wrench, hammer, pliers, assorted nails, screws, washers, gift